Michael Cera: Career

-1999–2008: Child acting and breakthrough
+1999–2007: Child acting and breakthrough

 His first role was an unpaid appearance in a Tim Hortons summer camp commercial.
 That appearance eventually landed him a position in a Pillsbury commercial, in which he poked the Pillsbury Doughboy and had his first role with lines.

 In 1999, Cera was cast as Larrabe Hicks in the Canadian children's show I Was a Sixth Grade Alien, which ran for two seasons.
 That year, he also appeared in the television films What Katy Did and Switching Goals, starring the Olsen twins.
 The next year Cera made his theatrical film debut in the science fiction film Frequency (2000) as the son of Noah Emmerich's character.
 Cera also appeared in the films Steal This Movie! and Ultimate G's: Zac's Flying Dream in 2000.
 He had his first leading role in the latter film, which was presented in IMAX theaters.
 Cera appeared in several television films in 2001, including My Louisiana Sky and The Familiar Stranger.
 He also began voicing Josh Spitz in the animated series Braceface, which he continued until 2004.
 In 2002, Cera played the young Chuck Barris (played by Sam Rockwell) in the George Clooney-directed film Confessions of a Dangerous Mind.
 He provided the voice for Brother Bear – an anthropomorphic bear – in the 2003 The Berenstain Bears animated series, which aired for three seasons.
+In 2005, Cera voiced Todd in the Wayside pilot movie, based on the Wayside School books.

 "Arrested Development never felt safe.
-Even the first season, we did thirteen episodes, and we thought we'd never do a back nine.
+Even in the first season, we did thirteen episodes, and we thought we'd never do a back nine.
 So I never thought in a million years we'd get to make three seasons.
 I was happy we got that far.
 I thought it was really good, and I'm really proud of it.
 I don't think we made a bad episode."